Games Where You Can Play Optimally with Arena-Independent Finite Memory: Introduction

 In this work, we walk in the footsteps of Gimbert and Zielonka~\cite{GZ05}: we associate a \textit{color} to each edge of our arenas, and we adopt the abstract formalism of \textit{preference relations} over infinite sequences of colors (induced by plays).
 This general formalism permits to encode virtually all classical game objectives, both qualitative and quantitative, and lets us reason in a well-founded framework under minimal assumptions.
 See Example~\ref{ex:preferenceRelations} for illustrations of classical objectives encoded as preference relations.

-\textbf{Memoryless optimal strategies.} Remarkably, several canonical classes of games that have been around for decades and proved their usefulness over and over --- e.g., mean-payoff~\cite{EM79}, parity~\cite{DBLP:conf/focs/EmersonJ88,DBLP:journals/tcs/Zielonka98}, or energy games~\cite{DBLP:conf/emsoft/ChakrabartiAHS03} --- share a desirable property: they all admit \textit{memoryless optimal strategies for both players}.
+\paragraph{Memoryless optimal strategies} Remarkably, several canonical classes of games that have been around for decades and proved their usefulness over and over~--- e.g., mean-payoff~\cite{EM79}, parity~\cite{DBLP:conf/focs/EmersonJ88,DBLP:journals/tcs/Zielonka98}, or energy games~\cite{DBLP:conf/emsoft/ChakrabartiAHS03}~--- share a desirable property: they all admit \textit{memoryless optimal strategies for both players}.
 That is, for every strategy $\strat_{i}$ of $\player{i}$, there is a strategy $\strat^\mathsf{ML}_{i}$ which is \textit{at least as good} (i.e., wins whenever $\strat_i$ wins or ensures at least the same payoff) and that uses no memory at all.
-Such a memoryless strategy always picks the same edge when in the same state, regardless of what happened before in the game.
+Such a memoryless strategy always picks the same edge when in the same state, regardless of what happened earlier in the game.

 Memoryless strategies are the simplest kind of strategies one can use in a turn-based game on a graph.
 Therefore, it is quite interesting that they suffice for objectives as rich as the ones we just discussed.
-Following this observation, a lot of effort has been put in understanding which games admit memoryless optimal strategies, and in identifying the exact frontiers of \textit{memoryless determinacy}.
-Let us mention, non-exhaustively, works by Gimbert and Zielonka~\cite{DBLP:conf/mfcs/GimbertZ04,GZ05} (culminating in a complete characterization), Aminof and Rubin~\cite{DBLP:journals/iandc/AminofR17} (through the prism of first-cycle games), and Kopczynski~\cite{DBLP:conf/icalp/Kopczynski06} (half-positional determinacy).
+Following this observation, a lot of effort has been put into understanding which games admit memoryless optimal strategies, and in identifying the exact frontiers of \textit{memoryless determinacy}.
+Let us mention, non-exhaustively, works by Gimbert and Zielonka~\cite{DBLP:conf/mfcs/GimbertZ04,GZ05} (culminating in a complete characterization), Aminof and Rubin~\cite{DBLP:journals/iandc/AminofR17} (through the prism of first-cycle games), and Kopczy\'nski~\cite{DBLP:conf/icalp/Kopczynski06} and Bianco et al.~\cite{DBLP:journals/amai/BiancoFMM11} (half-positional determinacy).
 All these advances were built by identifying the common underlying mechanisms in ad hoc proofs for specific classes of games, and generalizing them to wide classes (e.g., the first-cycle games of Aminof and Rubin are inspired by the seminal paper of Ehrenfeucht and Mycielski on mean-payoff games~\cite{EM79}).

-\textbf{Gimbert and Zielonka's approach.} Arguably, the most important result in this direction is the \textit{complete characterization} of preference relations admitting memoryless optimal strategies, established in~\cite{GZ05}, fifteen years ago.
+\paragraph{Gimbert and Zielonka's approach} Arguably, the most important result in this direction is the \textit{complete characterization} of preference relations admitting memoryless optimal strategies, established in~\cite{GZ05}, fifteen years ago.
 By complete characterization, we mean sufficient \textit{and} necessary conditions on the preference relations.